gbfrancisco/gbfrancisco.github.io/projects/haccsgiving.md

 #### Techs used

-For this application, the team decided to use **[react-native](https://reactnative.dev/docs/tutorial)** as the mobile application frameowork and firebase as the back-end service.
+For this application, the team decided to use **[React-Native](https://reactnative.dev/docs/tutorial)** as the mobile application framework and firebase as the back-end service.
+We thought of using React-Native because most of us already knew JavaScript, and have used React.js in our past ICS classes.
+We figured it would be best to stick with what we are familiar with instead of rushing ourselves to learn development kits like Flutter and languages like Dart.
+On the other hand, we stuck with Firebase because it is one of the more popular mobile app development back-end services.
+It provided us Firebase Auth for the authentication and Firebase Firestore for the database.

 #### Workflow

+Initially, the planning did not go smoothly.
+No one had a clear direction or idea on how the app was supposed to go.

 ## Aftermath